6 Tips for Evaluating the Best Digital Signage Player Hardware Options

 Media boxes are preferable if you are prioritizing processing power, storage, and durability, while plug-and-play sticks are great for those looking for an inexpensive, on-the-fly option.
 All-in-one digital signage solutions are built directly into the display and don’t require further hardware.
 These typically don’t function at as high of a level as external media players, however.

 Knowing what your goal is will help you choose the type that will best suit your needs.

 TelemetryTV deploys on a huge range of available hardware.
 From Windows PC to Android and ChromeOS devices, you can choose based on your organizational experience, capabilities, and needs.

 Media boxes are the original type of player built for digital signage.
-Usually about 5X7” in size they typically run a variety of operating systems such as Windows, Chrome and OS.
+Usually about 5X7” in size they typically run a variety of operating systems such as Windows, Chrome and Android.

 The price of a digital signage player will vary based on your use case.
-Here are our top recommended digital signage players at 3 price points:
+Here are our top recommended digital signage for some popular operating systems.